MPZinke/SmartCurtain/README.md

 - [ ] 1.
 Google Calendar Event Setter
 - [ ] 2.
 Thermostat & light level integration *(if it's cold & dark outside and close curtains for better insolation (and vice versa))*
 - [ ] 3.
 Who Is Home (ping Android phones to see if person is on local network) closing/opening
 - [ ] 4.
-Updates module automatically updates Hub nightly when origin/Production branch is updated.
+Update module automatically updates Hub nightly when origin/Production branch is updated.
 - [ ] 5.
 Mobile App
 - [ ] 6.
 WearOS App